rehearsal-js/rehearsal-js/README.md

 ```

 Once installed, invoke using your package manager:

 ```bash
 yarn rehearsal
 # or
 pnpm rehearsal
 ```

-Currently there are two subcommands (`migrate`, `upgrade`), and a lot of options/flag.
+Currently there are two subcommands (`migrate`), and a lot of options/flag.
 Run any command with flag `-h` to check the detailed information.

 Note: `@rehearsal/cli` must be installed as a devDependency as it requires your project's version of TypeScript to run.